NileshGule/ABC2019/Readme.md

 ## Deployment

-Start with `setup.md` which provisions the AKS cluster and deploys the Tech Talks application.
+Start with [setup.md](setup.md) which provisions the AKS cluster and deploys the `TechTalks` application.
 The cluster is setup with Istio Service Mesh.

-To deploy the eShopOnContainers reference application, refer to the `eshopOnContainers-setup.md` file.
+To deploy the `eShopOnContainers` reference application, refer to the [eshopOnContainers-setup.md](eshopOnContainers-setup.md) file.

 ## Slides